Castlevania II: Simon’s Quest is the black sheep of the series, and for good reason. It’s a hurricane of frustration from beginning to end!

 Holy shit!
 Legible English!

-Simon’s Quest Redacted is a massive improvement over the original game, just for the fact that NPC dialogue actually tells you real hints.
+Simon’s Quest Redaction is a massive improvement over the original game, just for the fact that NPC dialogue actually tells you real hints.
 It’s even easier to tell where you are too, as navigating in the original game is complete hell.

 The new hints also tell you what you’re supposed to do in order to find the next mansion and what certain items do.